orca233/DeepSS2GO/README.md

 ### Part 3.
 Prediction

+#### 3.1.
+Predict BPO/CCO/MFO in a batch for general use:

-3.1.
-Navigate to the directory:
+Navigate to the directory and run:
 `..../DeepSS2GO/PredictNew/s3_PredictNew_AlphaBeta/s3_AlphaBeta_bpccmf/`

-3.2.
-Predict BPO/CCO/MFO with the following directories:

 ```bash
 # Modify (step6_cpData_Diamond4New.sh) with your own path